ChimneySwift/pm/README.md

 ## Commands
 ### pm
-Will send a PM via '/msg' to the recipient selected via '.pm_set'.
+Will send a PM via `/msg` to the recipient selected via `.pm_set`.
 If no arguments are given it will return the current recipient.

 ### pm_set
-Sets the recipient for messages sent with '.pm'.
+Sets the recipient for messages sent with `.pm`.
 Player names are case sensitive

 ## How to install
 1. Enter your minetest directory.